gwongwen/stm32wle5_rtos_lorawan/README.md

-# Code for Sastress Project : test LoRaWAN sample application
+# Code for 6Sens Project : test LoRaWAN sample application

 ## Overview
 This simple application allows us to demonstrate and validate the LoRaWAN subsystem Zephyr.